First Layer Robotics

 Hardware E-stop, safe-start interlock and motor-disable logic designed in from the architecture upward.

-Motion Core is entering pre-production testing and characterisation.
-We are looking for robotics developers, university labs, integrators and startups building differential-drive mobile robots.
+Motion Core is launching to a limited group of early-access partners ahead of general availability.
+We’re working with robotics developers, university labs, integrators and startups building differential-drive mobile robots.

-Register interest to receive development updates, beta availability and the Motion Core spec sheet.
+Register to receive launch updates, early-access availability and the Motion Core spec sheet.